robinp7720/SpigotBabySitter/README.md

 SpigotBabySitter is an extremely easy to use minecraft server wrapper which makes server management a breeze.
 Automated backups, restarts, timed command execution and plugin management are among the main features.
 Install plugins from spigot or jenkins with a single command and update all installed plugins with another.
 SpigotBabySitter will check if new versions are avaliable and install them with a single command.
 Automated downloaing of BuildTools and compilation of Spigot is also an integrated feature.

 ## This seams awesome!
 How do I install it?
+### Linux, Mac and GIT for windows
 Instalation of SpigotBabySitter is extremely easy.
 First you will need to have NodeJS and NPM installed.
-You can follow the official NodeJS installation guide here: https://nodejs.org/en/download/package-manager/
+You can follow the official NodeJS installation guide here if you're on linux https://nodejs.org/en/download/package-manager/.
+I you're on windows or mac, install nodejs from here: https://nodejs.org/en/download/.

 After you have NodeJS and npm installed, you can clone SpigotBabySitter.
 ```